madreher/LammpsInputBuilder/README.md

     sectionWarmup.addExtension(langevinWarmup)
     workflow.addSection(sectionWarmup)
 ```
-During this phase, we created a new `IntegratorObject` but this time with a `NVEIntegrator`.
+During this phase, we created a new `IntegratorSection` but this time with a `NVEIntegrator`.
 The `NVEIntegrator` will take care of declaring a `fix nve` and advancing the simulation.
 The langevin thermostat can be added via an `Extension` object with parameters following the [Lammps documentation](https://docs.lammps.org/fix_langevin.html).
 Note that the langevin extension has parameters representing temperature and time and relies on their respective `Quantity` objects.

+#### Relaxation phase

 To complete this example, we are going to run an equilibration phase at 300K with the addition of trajectories.
 Running the equilibration phase is almost identical to the previous phase, except that the langevin thermostat will remain at constant temperature.
 During this run, we are going to add a trajectory for atom properties, bond properties, and explicit thermo fields.
 This can be achieved as follows:
 ```